JPMorgan sweetens Technicolor offer

+Feb 22 In a world in which most investment managers are paid to be short- or medium-term in their thinking, companies taking the long view prove the best bet.

-PARIS JPMorgan (JPM.N) amended its offer to shareholders of Technicolor (TCH.PA), the troubled French digital video specialist, to outpace a rival bid by private equity investor Vector Capital.
+PARIS, June 20 JPMorgan amended its offer to shareholders of Technicolor, the troubled French digital video specialist, to outpace a rival bid by private equity investor Vector Capital.

 JPMorgan Chase investment fund proposed at Technicolor's annual shareholders meeting to go back to the terms of its initial offer but raised its price to 1.90 euros per share from 1.60 euros for the reserved capital increase that could see it buy a stake of up to 30 percent in the company.